 Cookie, visibly moved by this token of trust and affection the little rabbit was showing him, couldn’t help but smile and while gently stroking the fluffy little animal.
 Tears started rolling down his cheeks again.
 He whipped out his hankie and started drying them.
-Slowly at first, but after a few seconds, the niagara falls were flowing down his cheeks and there seemed to be no stopping it.
+Slowly at first, but after a few seconds, the niagara falls were flowing and there seemed to be no stopping it.
 He threw away the hankie, swiftly handed me the sleeping Moose – who was, to put it mildly, more than a little confused to be lifted up quite suddenly and being so rudely disposed of – and wildly started scratching his arms, chest, legs and face.
-He screamed uncontrollably as if possessed by a demon, scratched like a madman and ran into the kitchen.
-I heard Nadia screaming at the sight of him, probably startled because of his swollen, red appearance.
+He screamed uncontrollably as if possessed by a demon, scratched his body like a madman and ran into the kitchen.
+I heard Nadia screaming at the sight of him, probably startled because of his swollen, red tomato-like appearance.
 The only eligible words I could distinguish in between the scratching were ‘…baking soda, for fuck’s sake!‘

 I was still on the couch, only barely being able to make sense of what I had just witnessed.
 During all the ruckus, Moose had somehow managed to crawl onto my lap.
 Still confused, I looked at my fluffy companion.
 He met my bewildered glance, raised one ear in response and sniffed the air in front of him a couple of times.
-He then turned around, rolled himself into a comfortable position between my legs and fell asleep.
+He then turned around, seated himself into a comfortable position between my legs and fell asleep.